1994 - Honor Among Thugz + Exodus

 • Scarface (Movie, 1983) (vocals : "you need people like me", "you wanna play rough ?
 OK.
 Say helle to my little friend")

-14. Is It Cool 2 Fuck (Cutie Short Mix) feat.
-Macadoshis, Rated R & Natasha Walker / Johnny J (?)
+14. Is It Cool 2 Fuck (Cutie Intro Short Mix) feat.
+Macadoshis, Rated R & Natasha Walker / Johnny J

-• 1993/04 - 08 (?) (new mix).
-Same mix than on Thug Life Demo, but in a short version and with a sampled voice in the intro (maybe an interlude unleaked).
-It was probably a planned single, so maybe intended to be the radio mix.
+• 1993/01 - 08 (?) (new mix).
+This is almost the same mix than on Thug Life Demo, but in a short version, with a sampled voice in the intro.
+The song was probably a planned single, so maybe this mis was a single edit.
 Thug Life Original version has a different mix with breaks.
+In the script 2Pac wrote for the short movie, the song is playing when Kato is killed in a nightclub...

 • Samples :